naaniraj/DevOps-tools/DOCKER/Introduction.md

 Docker is a tool that helps you build, package, and run applications easily.  it like a container that holds everything your application needs—code, libraries, and dependencies—so it runs the same way everywhere, whether on your laptop, a server, or in the cloud.

+* when we wanna run the application it's won't support all operating system <br>
+so we use containers to run in diffrent operating system <br>
+so we use mltiple containers in our application to work multiple OS

 Just like a shipping container that can be moved from one place to another without worrying about what's inside, Docker ensures your application works the same way, no matter where you run it.